chemi5t/exa-data-analyst-assessment/README.md

             - age
             - gender

+# Project Architecture
+The project is organised into two main parts, each addressing the specific tasks outlined in the assessment.

 # Installation instructions
 From the main/root directory of the project folder, follow these steps.
 Clone the repository: